EOS Early Career Women in Photonics Award

 Any woman, EOS member, active in the field of photonics, with not more than 10 years after obtaining her PhD, may apply for the award.
 One additional year on top of the 10 years, is allowed per child.

 How to apply:

-Candidates should send the completed application form along with a list of supporting documents.
+Candidates should fill in the application form and send a list of supporting documents.